google-marketing-solutions/feedgen/README.md

 ## Updates

+* [January 2024]: Added support for fetching product web page information and using it for higher quality title and description generation
 * [December 2023]
   * Added support for Gemini models (`gemini-pro` and `gemini-pro-vision`)
   * Unified description generation and validation - now handled by a single